 Have a Question?
-Our team of academic advisors are dedicated to serving you from greeting to graduation.
-For friendly assistance with your questions call one of our advisors below!
+Our team of academic advisors are dedicated to serving both local and distance students from greeting to graduation.
+For friendly assistance with your questions call one of our advisors below!'

 B.B.A, University of Alaska Fairbanks